raspiblitz/raspiblitz/FAQ.md

 The bitcoin IP is red, when the RaspiBlitz detects that it cannot reach the port of bitcoin node from the outside.
 This means the bitcoin node can peer with other bitcoin nodes, but other bitcoin nodes cannot initiate a peering with you.
 Dont worry, you dont need a publicly reachable bitcoin node to run a (public) lightning node.
 If you want to change this however, you need to forward port 8333 on your router to the the RaspiBlitz.
 How to do this is different on every router.

+Some routers support a feature called UPnP where devices can automatically request a forwarding to be publically reachable.
+By turning on `BTC UPnP` in the main menu `SERVICES` section, you can try if your router supports this feature.

-On details how to set port forwarding on your router model see: https://portforward.com
+On details how to set port forwarding manually on your router model see: https://portforward.com

 ## Why is my node address on the display red?

 The node address is red, when the RaspiBlitz detects that it cannot reach the port of the LND node from the outside - when the device is behind a NAT or firewall of the the router.
 Your node is not publicly reachable.
 This means you can peer+openChannel with other public nodes, but other nodes cannot peer+openChannel with you.
 To change this you need to forward port 9735 on your router to the the RaspiBlitz.
 How to do this is different on every router.

+Some routers support a feature called UPnP where devices can automatically request a forwarding to be publically reachable.
+By turning on `LND UPnP` in the main menu `SERVICES` section, you can try if your router supports this feature.

-On details how to set port forwarding on your router model see: https://portforward.com
+On details how to set port forwarding manually on your router model see: https://portforward.com

 ## Why is my node address on the display yellow (not green)?